SteefanContractor/steefancontractor.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Generative Artificial Intelligence
+  - Probabilistic machine learning and generative artificial intelligence
-  - AI and Computer Vision Applications in Climate Sciences and Remote Sensing
+  - Spatiotemporal modeling and timeseries forecasting in climate, remote sensing, renewable energy, economics and finance
-  - Bayesian Modeling with Stochastic Variational Inference
+  - Reinforcement learning for optimization of complex systems
-  - Spatiotemporal Modeling and Timeseries Forecasting
+  - Techniques that combine AI, statistical modeling and physics
-  - Quantum Machine Learning
+  - Bayesian modelling with stochastic variational inference

 # Education to show in About widget
 education: